axolotlsAxolotl Water Parameters: Safe Ranges, Testing, and Correction Protocol for Every Reading

 After any change

 Any change to the tank ecosystem warrants additional testing.
-This includes filter media replacement, medication dosing, substrate change, adding or removing tank mates, temperature fluctuations (seasonal changes, heater or chiller malfunction), and large water changes.
+This includes filter media replacement, medication dosing, substrate change, adding or removing tank mates, temperature fluctuations from heater or chiller malfunction, and large water changes.
 Test ammonia and pH within 24 hours of any change.

 Testing equipment

-A liquid drop test kit (API Master Test Kit or equivalent) is more accurate than test strips for ammonia, nitrite, nitrate, and pH.
-GH and KH test kits are available as liquid drop kits from API, Salifert, and other aquarium test manufacturers.
+A liquid drop test kit is more accurate than test strips for ammonia, nitrite, nitrate, and pH.
+The widely available API Master Test Kit covers ammonia, nitrite, nitrate, and pH in a single kit; GH and KH test kits sell separately.
+Salifert and Tetra also produce reliable liquid drop kits.
 Digital pH meters provide continuous monitoring but require regular calibration.
-The water testing guide covers kit selection, testing procedure, and how to read results accurately.
+The water testing guide covers kit selection, testing procedure, and how to read results accurately, including the lighting and shake-vigor technique notes that affect color-card interpretation.

 What should you do when a parameter is outside the safe range?